 Titanium Dioxide Alternatives

-In this article we’ll talk about what makes titanium dioxide so special as a colorant and go through some of the available options that can be used as titanium dioxide alternatives in different formulations.
+In this article we’ll talk about what makes titanium dioxide so special as a colorant and go through some of the current available options that can be used as functional alternatives in different formulations.

 What is Titanium Dioxide?